 for another rash challenge in particular.

-had worked their way back into the game after a sluggish start.
-Crawford and Waters’
+had worked their way back into the game after a sluggish

-which began to threaten Dover.
+a presence which began to threaten Dover.
 Roberts curled

 Archer’s header and parried White’s shot

 just before half time from almost point blank range.

 It was from a corner that the visitors took the lead

 just after the hour.
 City had given the ball away when